korsarNek/colipars/README.md

 # colipars
 COmmand LIne PARSer

-Small library using ,NET Standard 2.0 which is capable of parsing command line arguments.
+Another library for parsing command line arguments using C#.
+Depends on .Net Standard 2.0

 Has a default implementation to output to the console and get its configuration from attributes on a classes, but can be extended to output to something else or fetch its configuration from configuration files or other sources.